XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 29/11/2017, 8:38 pm:

+Redesigning the entire page with Bootstrap styling, mainly using the collapsble menu and grid system for responsive page layout.
+Changes include:

+Now the top menu will shrink into a top right corner button when they view the page on mobile phone, and user can select any previous links in the top menu by clicking on the button;

+The right side menu now will go below the main section of the page when the width of the page is below certain value, and the user can still use the links originally in the right side menu by scrolling down to where the the menu is.
+Personally I don't think this design is good since the main page, depending on its length, might cause the user to scroll a long distance before a certain link is reached.
+A better design maybe somehow also include the links in the shrinked menu.

+Some fixed previously undesirable designs include:

+Upon clicking on links now the page will scroll back to top, with window.scrollTo();
+The month names are in English instead Norwegian;
+More page text elements now change according to language settings;
+Menu items are now highlighted when the main page is showing theirs according link content;
+The right edge of the main area and the left edge of the right side menu now has a bit of space so the text from the main area won't hit the right side menu items;
+Log in and User Profiles now each has an icon;

 Comment 22/11/2017, 3:14 pm:

 Try linking this repo with Jira, commit with issus ID to link commits with issue, generally the